SrijanBadhya/Debsoc/Running the PES Debsoc.md

 <br>
 <br>

 > If you reached all the way here, I admire your effort and commitment to the Debsoc.
-The determination and attention span to read my ginormous Yap.
-Thank you for giving me a voice.
+The determination and the attention span to read my ginormous Yap.
+> Thank you for giving me a voice.

 ## Motion list